+Operation Get out of debt Buy or Rent?
 In my, personal, quest of GETTING MY GROOVE BACK, and our marital quest of getting out of debt…..it begs the question of whether we purchase a product or rent a product.
 Either of these options would get the job done, but what about the long run?
-Is this a one time use product and you will never need it again or is it a product that could, potentially, be used for several months/years?
+Is this a one time use product and you will never need it again?
+It could be a product that could, potentially, be used for several months/years?

 That was my question.